hristiyanaSh/MyFirstRepository/README.md

 2. Create a new branch:

-css git checkout -b my-feature-branch
+ > git checkout -b my-feature-branch

 3. Make your changes and commit them:

-sql git commit -m "Add new feature"
+> git commit -m "Add new feature"

 4. Push your changes to your forked repository:

-perl git push origin my-feature-branch
+ > git push origin my-feature-branch

 5. Open a pull request to the main repository.